It is important to learn how to keep your costs to a minimum… Read on to find out about 9 money saving tips for small businesses in Singapore!

 6. Use Government Grants to the Fullest

-Here are more incredible money saving tips for small businesses!
+Here are more incredible money saving tips for small businesses and startups!
 Check out the Government grants for start-ups and small and medium-sized enterprises (SMEs) in Singapore.

 Start-ups and SMEs are seen as the powerhouses of Singapore.
 This is why the Government tries to support the growth and sustainability of these entities as much as they can.
 Leveraging on these schemes helps to keep your costs at a minimum!
 A few local favourites include:

 - Productivity and Innovation Credit by the Inland Revenue Authority of Singapore

 - Financial Sector Technology and Innovation Scheme by the Monetary Authority of Singapore

 - ComCare Enterprise Fund by the Ministry of Social and Family Development

 - Technology Enterprise Commercialisation Scheme

 - Early-Stage Venture Funding